kwirk/eventgallery/admin/doc/readme.md

 ## Lightbox does not work  {#Lightbox}

 - instead of opening an image in a lightbox it opens in a new windows: check for JavaScript errors on your page.
-Maybe you Joomla Template filters out MooTools, does not load jQuery in no conflic mode or is doing even worse stuff.
+Maybe you Joomla Template filters out MooTools, does not load jQuery in no conflict mode or is doing even worse stuff.

+## Images are not properly aligned {#ImageAlign}

+- the CSS of your Joomla Template might influence the images
+- your images are too small to spread to the necessary width
+- the events page shows a dark bar which is larger than the image: your thumbs are too small.
+Configure the thumb size for the menu item.

 # Event Gallery Release Notes {#ReleaseNotes}